federicogramos/upBusSim/README.md

-# upBusSim
+# About

-Switches and glue logic that simulates bus accesses in a uP bus (didactic purpose)
+Work in progress...

+Opens with Altium Designer 10.589.22577